 - Usual address of the Deceased

-- Any benefits that the Deceased was receiving
+- Any government benefits that the Deceased was receiving

 - Deceased occupation (and Husband’s occupation if deceased is a married women)